bartekmi/x10/x10/doc/base_library.md

 - Inherits From: TextualDisplay

-### Attribute 'value' (Primary)

-The value to display - at present, this is assumed to be returned by the back-end in the form of the 'toStringRepresentation' property

-- Data Type: String
 ### Attribute 'borderColor'

 If specified, element will have a border of this color and some small padding